Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Remember how the current question du jour is long term use.

-In a major analysis of that original report, when synthetic progestin was used with estrogen, there was increase in breast cancer risk.
+In a major analysis of that original report, when synthetic progestin was used with estrogen, there was an increase in breast cancer risk.

 However, the effect for estrogen (without the progestin):